Shemini (parashah): First reading—Leviticus 9:1–16

-In the first reading, on the eighth day of the ceremony to ordain the priests and consecrate the Tabernacle, Moses instructed Aaron to assemble calves, rams, a goat, a lamb, an ox, and a meal offering as sacrifices (korbanot) to God, saying: "Today the Lord will appear to you."
+On the eighth day of the ceremony to ordain the priests and consecrate the Tabernacle, Moses instructed Aaron to assemble calves, rams, a goat, a lamb, an ox, and a meal offering as sacrifices (korbanot) to God, saying: "Today the Lord will appear to you."
 They brought the sacrifices to the front of the Tent of Meeting, and the Israelites assembled there.
 Aaron began offering the sacrifices as Moses had commanded.

 Second reading—Leviticus 9:17–23

 In the second reading, Aaron concludes the offering of the sacrifices as Moses had commanded.
 Aaron lifted his hands toward the people and blessed them.
 Moses and Aaron then went inside the Tent of Meeting, and when they came out, they blessed the people again.
 Then the Presence of the Lord appeared to all the people.